 Cardigan's indoor market is in the historic Guildhall building in the centre of town.
 The market hall, which is on two levels, was originally the town meat and dairy marketplace.
 Today, the market is a busy shopping area with over 50 stalls run by independent local traders.
 The Guildhall Market is open Monday to Saturday.

 Cardigan's independent shops take pride in sourcing quality goods, interesting local crafts, inspired art and the freshest local food - bread, meat, fruit and vegetables as well as locally brewed beer and homemade cakes and sweets.
-Find clothes, shoes, books and traditional hardware too.
+You'll also find clothes, shoes, books, gifts, bikes, grocery, hardware...

 Cardigan has a good choice of places to eat, from traditional cafe to pizza or barbecue, and an opportunity to dine like a prince at Cardigan Castle restaurant overlooking the river.